happo/happo.io/README.md

 ### Posting statuses back to PRs/commits

+*The instructions in this section only work if you are using github.com.
+If you're using a local Github Enterprise setup, there is an alternative solution described in the [next section](#posting-statuses-without-installing-the-happo-github-app)*

 By installing the [Happo Github App](https://github.com/apps/happo) and connecting to it on the [Github integration page on happo.io](https://happo.io/github-integration), you allow Happo to update the